-Competitors may adopt service names similar to ours, thereby harming our ability to build brand identity and possibly leading to user confusion.
-In addition, there could be potential trade name or trademark infringement claims brought by owners of other registered trademarks, or trademarks that incorporate variations of the term "CarGurus."
-While we have registered the CARGURUS and CG logos in the EU and the United Kingdom, as well as the word-mark CARGURUS in Italy, France, Spain, the United Kingdom and, for a subset of services, Ireland, we were not able to register the word-mark CARGURUS in the EU and Germany as the mark was deemed to be non-distinctive, and thus not registerable.
+Competitors may adopt trademarks or trade names similar to ours, thereby harming our ability to build brand identity and possibly leading to user confusion.
+In addition, there could be potential trade name or trademark infringement claims brought by owners of other registered trademarks, or trademarks that incorporate variations of our trademarks.
+While we have registered the CARGURUS and CG logos in the U.S. Canada, the EU and the United Kingdom, as well as the word-mark CARGURUS in the U.S., Canada, the United Kingdom and, for a subset of services, Ireland, we were not able to register the word-mark CARGURUS in the EU as the mark was deemed to be non-distinctive, and thus not registerable.

-We currently hold the "CarGurus.com" internet domain name and various other related domain names.
+We currently hold the "CarGurus.com" internet domain name and various other related domain names relating to our brands.
 The regulation of domain names is subject to change.
 Regulatory bodies could establish additional top-level domains, appoint additional domain name registrars, or modify the requirements for holding domain names.
-As a result, we may not be able to acquire or maintain all domain names that use the name CarGurus.
-In addition, third parties have created and may in the future create copycat or squatter domains to deceive consumers, which could harm our brand, interfere with our ability to register domain names, and result in additional costs.
+As a result, we may not be able to acquire or maintain all domain names that use the names of our brands.
+In addition, third parties have created and may in the future create copycat or squatter domains to deceive consumers, which could harm our brands, interfere with our ability to register domain names, and result in additional costs.